-How to fix common Pokémon Go problems: a guide to overcoming some of the game's biggest issues and bugs with minimal effort – even after the latest update.
+How to fix common Pokémon Go problems: A guide to overcoming some of the game's biggest issues and bugs with minimal effort including all the latest glitches and annoyances affecting Pokémon Go as it continues to introduce new features.

 Pokémon Go has been around for a while now, and throughout its life, it's come with a fair few server problems, bugs, and glitches.